jsmarble/codecisions/content/post/consolecolorcontext-give-some-color-to-your-console-applications.md

-+++
+---
-date = 2016-12-07T23:41:07Z
+date: "2016-12-07T23:41:07Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "consolecolorcontext-give-some-color-to-your-console-applications"
+slug: consolecolorcontext-give-some-color-to-your-console-applications
-title = "ConsoleColorContext - Give Some Color to Your Console Applications"
+title: ConsoleColorContext - Give Some Color to Your Console Applications

-+++
+---

 I previously wrote about the [Context Pattern](__GHOST_URL__/the-context-pattern/) where I used an example of temporarily turning off an event.
 I was recently writing a console application and came up with another use of the Context Pattern that I thought I would share.